connectpa/IOT/README.md

 2. We will make use of the `docker-compose.yml` file to run separated containers for each service needed.
 As for now, we will use every image provided from Thingsboard for every service except the one for the UI, this one will be created ad used in the next steps.
 3. Launch the command `mvn clean install -Ddockerfile.skip=false` inside the `/msa/web-ui` folder.
 With this we create a docker image from the source code present in the `ui` directory.
 4. After the previous step has completed without error, make sure that the new image has been created by launching `docker image ls`, in the list outputted there should be an image named `psacr.azure.io/tb-web-ui`.
-5. Now that our image has been locally created, we can start the project with docker: navigate to the `/docker` directory and run `./dockr-install-tb.sh --loadDemo`, to create the postgres service with demo datas.
+5. Now that our image has been locally created, we can start the project with docker: navigate to the `/docker` directory and run `./docker-create-log-folders.sh` first, and then  `./docker-install-tb.sh --loadDemo`, to create the postgres service with demo data.
+This action has to be performed the first time and eventually when you want to return the application to a state of fresh new start.
+But in order to do that, first the folders `log` and `postgres` in `/docker/tb-node` have to be deleted.
 6. Now everything is ready to startup all the services by running `./docker-start-services.sh`.
-(To stop all the services run `./docker-stop-services.sh`)
+(To stop all the services run `./docker-stop-services.sh`, while `./docker-remove-services.sh` gets rid of volumes too)
 7. Once all services are up, navigate to `localhost` and authenticate with one of the provided credentials.

 ### Credentials